 Months of harvesting and preserving food calls for discipline.
 It’s important to spend some time in the sunshine and stretch.
 My mornings were often spent in the garden harvesting and I found that really pleasant and relaxing.
-Some days it can be really exhausting work and it can feel endless.
-I am admitting that I found it quite hard sometimes.
-Not technically hard but mentally.
+Some days the work can be exhausting & tedious.
+I am admitting that I found it quite challenging sometimes.

 Be good to yourself. take breaks.
-Keep things interesting by trying new friends.
-Accept help when it is offered.
+Keep things interesting by trying new things.
+If someone offers to help the answer should always be ‘yes’.
 Remember that you are creating healthy nourishment for you and your family with your strong hands and determination.
 The experience is tremendously rewarding and satisfying.
 It is worth it.
 Really and truly.